Recognition and awards standards

 Who can apply for service certificates?

-Who can receive the service medal?
+Who can receive a service medal?

 Who can apply for the service medal?